3 perish off Berrien County beaches; father dies in St. Joe trying to save his kids

 At about 12:36 p.m. on Friday, Chikaming Township police received a call for a body that had washed up on the shoreline near Pier Street beach in Lakeside.
 Officers soon confirmed it was the missing 13-year-old swimmer from Warren Dunes.

-Her name was not release, but she was identified as an Otsego resident.
+Her name was not released, but she was identified as an Otsego resident.
 No other details of the drowning were released.

 The beach at Warren Dunes was closed for most of Friday to all beachgoers as crews searched for the young victim.
 The county had a dive team and marine unit conducting the search with help from adjacent agencies.